Unified Model of Heated Plasma Expansion: Slow heating (High )

 \subsection{Regime IV : $\eta\gg1$, $\sfrac{3}{2\eta} \ll|\zeta_c|\ll1$}

-In regime$(IV)$, the ion density exhibits an identical rapid decrease from the unperturbed density $n_{i0}$ near $\zeta_c$, as that in regime$(III)$.
+In regime~$(IV)$, the ion density profiles exhibit an identical rapid decrease from the unperturbed density $n_{i0}$ near $\zeta_c$, as that in regime~$(III)$.
 The small mass of electrons spontaneously escaping from the hot, expanding plasma region into vacuum leads to a low electron density in this regime as well.
-The essential qualitative difference of the dynamics compared to regime$(III)$ occurs on account of a small Debye length $\zeta_{Df} \ll \zeta_f$, that leads to a nearly quasineutral ion density tail.
+The essential qualitative difference of the dynamics compared to regime~$(III)$ occurs on account of a small Debye length $\zeta_{Df} \ll \zeta_f$, that leads to a nearly quasineutral ion density tail.
 The rapid response of the ions to the strong mean fields produced in this rarefied expansion wave accelerates them to supersonic speeds.
-The plasma behavior in this regime can be noticed in the plots in fig.\ref{fig:Reg4Plots} for $\eta = 900$ and $\zeta_c=-0.04$.
-Due to the strong acceleration of the ions and a small mass of heated electrons near the initial vacuum-plasma interface, this regime exhibits a very high energy transfer from the externally heated electrons to the kinetic energy of the ions.
-The energy partitioning will be detailed further in Sec.\ref{sec:energetics}.
+The plasma behavior in this regime can be noticed in the plots in Fig.~\ref{fig:Reg4Plots} for $\eta = 900$ and $\zeta_c=-0.04$.
+Due to the strong ion acceleration and a small mass of heated electrons near the initial plasma-vacuum interface, this regime exhibits a very high energy transfer from the externally heated electrons to the kinetic energy of the ions.
+The energy partitioning will be detailed in Sec.~\ref{sec:energetics}.